FatemeNikseresht/FatemeNikseresht.github.io/index.md

 ### News

 #### 2018
-* I am excited to announce that I gained the highest score in the [FIDE Arbiter's Seminar](https://arbiters.fide.com/news/2555) test among 34 arbiters who participated in the seminar.
+* I am excited to announce that I gained the highest score in the [FIDE Arbiter's Seminar](https://arbiters.fide.com/news/2555) test among 34 arbiters who participated in the Seminar, and I will be awarded a norm for the FA title after the approval of the Seminar by the next FIDE Presidential Board.

 <!-- ![Image of Fateme]() -->